 Your privacy is important to us.
-Sunwater Limited (ACN 131 034 985) and its subsidiaries (collectively referred to as Sunwater) are committed to protecting your privacy and complying with our obligations in the Australian Privacy Principles in Schedule 1 of the Privacy Act 1988 (Cth).
+Sunwater Limited (ACN 131 034 985) and its subsidiaries (collectively referred to as Sunwater) are committed to protecting your privacy and complying with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth) (Privacy Act).

 Land owner and occupier information

-Sunwater collects information (for example, contact details) about land owners and occupiers who are located near Sunwater’s infrastructure.
-Sunwater uses this information to contact these individuals in accordance with Sunwater’s Emergency Action Plans and other reasons e.g. access to property etc.
+Sunwater collects personal information (for example, name and contact details) about landowners and occupiers who are located near Sunwater’s infrastructure.
+Sunwater uses this information to contact these individuals in accordance with Sunwater’s Emergency Action Plans and other Sunwater business reasons e.g. access to property etc.

 Information relating to employees, contractors and job applicants

-When an individual applies for a job or contract with Sunwater, Sunwater may collect certain information from the individual (including his or her name and contact details, information about his or her working history and relevant records checks), from any recruitment consultant and from the individual’s previous employers and others who may be able to provide information to Sunwater.
-Sunwater uses this information to make a decision on whether or not to make the individual an offer of employment or engage the individual under a contract.
+When an individual applies for a job or contract with Sunwater, Sunwater may collect certain personal information (including name, contact details, working history and relevant records checks) from the individual, from a recruitment consultant or from the individual’s previous employers and others who may be able to provide information to Sunwater.
+Sunwater uses this information to decide on whether or not to make the individual an offer of employment or engage the individual under a contract.

 Information from individuals who contact Sunwater